dlang-community/D-YAML/docsrc/tutorials/custom_types.rst

 Resolver
 --------

-Specifying tag for every color value can be tedious.
+Specifying tag for every color can be tedious.
 D:YAML can implicitly resolve scalar tags using regular expressions.
-This is how default types such as int are resolved.
+This is how default types are resolved.
 We will use the `Resolver <../api/dyaml.resolver.html>`_ class to add implicit tag resolution for the Color data type (in its scalar form).

 We use the *addImplicitResolver()* method of *Resolver*, passing the tag, regular expression the scalar must match to resolve to this tag, and a string of